 The purpose of this course is to offer the possibility of doing an in-depth study of a scientific topic in which the student is particularly interested.
 The format is flexible and depends on the topic area.
-At one end of the spectrum, the student could be associated with a research team in either Physics, Chemistry or Mathematics, and be given responsibility for part of a research project.
+At one end of the spectrum, the student could be associated with a research team in Physics, Chemistry or Mathematics, and be given responsibility for part of a research project.
 At the other end, the student may choose a programme of independent study under the supervision of a member of the faculty.
 In all cases, the student's progress would be regularly monitored and an interim report would be submitted by the student at the end of the Fall term.
 The final mark would be based on a combination of assessment by the faculty supervisor(s) and an oral presentation to the Honours Science students and a faculty assessment committee.

-Notes: Mandatory for Honours Science students.
-Lecture Hours: 0- Lab Hours: 0- Study Hours: 4
+Note(s): Mandatory for Honours Science students.
+Contact Hours: 0 - 0 - 4 Credit(s): 2